Object Repository in Selenium

 String signUpButton = document.selectSingleNode("//menu/signup").getText();

-3. Initially, we need to create a File object and pass it as a parameter to the ‘read’ method of SAXReader class.
-Once the XML file data is read successfully, we can access individual nodes of XML document using the ‘selectSingleNode’ method.
+3. Initially, we need to create a File object and pass it as a parameter to the ‘read’ method of the SAXReader class.
+Once the XML file data is read successfully, we can access individual nodes of the XML document using the ‘selectSingleNode’ method.

 Step 4) Using XML file in test scripts